-- 5. Advanced placement credits are not accepted for prerequisite courses. - 6.
-GRE and Other Testing - a.
+- a.
 All candidates must achieve competitive scores on the Graduate Record Examination (GRE) taken within the past five years.
 Official scores must be provided to the program to be considered for an interview and scores must be within 5 years of applying.
 The program recommends the following scores: - i.
 Tests taken prior to August 1, 2011: verbal and quantitative scores in the 20th percentile or higher.
 Analytical writing score of three (3) or above. - ii.
 Tests taken on or after August 1, 2011: verbal and quantitative scores in the 20th percentile or higher.
 Analytical writing score of three (3) or above. - b.
 For non-native speakers of English, a Test of English as a Foreign Language (TOEFL) will also be required. - i.
 TOEFL-iBT minimum composite score of 89 with minimum subsets; 24 Writing, 26 Speaking, 21 Reading and Comprehension, and 18 listening - ii.
-Comparable Scores would be 220 on the computer based exam, 560 on the paper based exam, a TSE of 50 and/or a TWE of 4.5. - 7.
+Comparable Scores would be 220 on the computer-based exam, 560 on the paper based exam, a TSE of 50 and/or a TWE of 4.5. - 8.
 Foreign Graduates: Completion of degree outside of the United States. - a.
 Applicants must have their transcripts evaluated by the World Education Services (WES) to determine if the degree is equivalent to a bachelor's degree in the United States.
 If the evaluation determines work done outside the US is equivalent to a bachelor's degree the applicant has met the degree requirement.
 If the evaluation does not determine equivalency to a bachelor's degree the applicant does not meet the requirements for entry into the program.
 Degree equivalency is the only item of importance the program will consider on the WES evaluation. - b.
 If the applicant has degree equivalency on the WES but lacks specific pre-requisite courses, any pre-requisites that are lacking must be taken in the United States in order to be considered for admission. - c.
 In addition to GRE scores, non-native speakers of English foreign graduates must complete the Test of English as a Foreign Language (TOEFL).
 The program will not allow substitution of an English course or certificate in place of TOEFL scores.
 Minimum scores are noted in item 6.b.i. and ii. above. - d.
-Foreign graduates must also complete the GRE and follow the same application process through PTCAS.
+Foreign graduates must also complete the GRE and follow the same application process through PTCAS. - 9.
+All applicants are required to complete Altus Suite as part of their application for the 2021/2022 admissions cycle.
+Altus Suite consists of a two-part online assessment of non-cognitive skills, interpersonal characteristics, and personal values and priorities that we believe are important for successful students and graduates of our program.
+Altus Suite consists of: - a.
+Casper: A 60-90 minute online situational judgement test (SJT). - b.
+Snapshot: A 10-minute one way interview with standardized questions

-Admissions Process
+General Admissions Process